Is a Fragmented View of Users Increasing Your Risk of Breach?

 - Visibility into all users, privileges, access patterns and accounts in all locations

 - Ability to detect elevated or stealthy privileges

-- Support for AD and other identity and access directories to get additional visibiity
+- Support for AD and other identity and access directories to get additional visibility

-- Views by organization, user, incident, entity (managed/unmanaged devices)
+- Views by an organization, user, incident, entity (managed/unmanaged devices)

 How Preempt solves the Unified Visibility Challenge

-Preempt does all of the heavy lifting and provides one pane of glass for all user activity across all platforms (on premise, cloud and hybrid) including access, behavior, history, profile changes, locations, device, role, password strength, privileges, VPN, SSO, authentication requests and more.
-Preempt analyzes real-time traffic and logs to automatically identify all of the users in an organization including privileged users, service accounts, executives, contractors and more as well as identify new or unknown users, stale accounts, users with poor security hygiene and more.
+Preempt does all of the heavy liftings and provides one pane of glass for all user activity across all platforms (on-premise, cloud, and hybrid) including access, behavior, history, profile changes, locations, device, role, password strength, privileges, VPN, SSO, authentication requests and more.
+Preempt analyzes real-time traffic and logs to automatically identify all of the users in an organization including privileged users, service accounts, executives, contractors, and more as well as identify new or unknown users, stale accounts, users with poor security hygiene and more.

 Having unified visibility can be a force-multiplier for a security team, allowing them to more proactively reduce risk while also making it easier to detect and automatically take action to respond to threats.